 Christmastide is complete and we find ourselves in the first week of Ordinary Time.
 This coming Sunday, then, is the Second Sunday in Ordinary Time* and you'll find the scriptures for Mass and background material on them right here.

 If you're shepherding youngsters to church, here are some hints for helping children prepare to hear the Lord's Word.

 *A new liturgical year begins on the First Sunday of Advent.
 The four Sundays before December 25 are the Four Sundays of Advent.
 The Sunday in the Octave of Christmas is the Feast of the Holy Family.
 Epiphany, formerly celebrated on January 6, is transferred, in most parts of the Catholic world, to the Sunday closest to January 6.
 The Sunday after Epiphany is the Feast of the Baptism of the Lord (although depending on other calendar peculiarities, the Baptism of the Lord is sometimes celebrated on a weekday).
-The Sunday after the Baptism, the Second Sunday in Ordinary Time, features the gospel account of the wedding at Cana and the first miracle Christ performed.
+The Sunday after the Baptism, is the Second Sunday in Ordinary Time, and features every year the gospel account of the wedding at Cana and the first miracle Christ performed.
 If you're really paying attention, you might be wondering, "What happened to the First Sunday in Ordinary Time?"
 The answer to that question can be found here.